Skip to content

 Security headers

-You will likely need to vary the security headers based on the SiteAccess in question and site implementation details, such as frontend code and libraries used.
+You most likely need to vary the security headers based on the SiteAccess in question and site implementation details, such as frontend code and libraries used.

-• X-Frame-Options - ensures that the site is not be embedded in a frame by a compliant browser.
+• X-Frame-Options - ensures that the site isn't embedded in a frame by a compliant browser.
 Set the header to SAMEORIGIN to allow embedding by your own site, or DENY to block framing completely.

 • Content-Security-Policy - blocks cross site scripting (XSS) attacks by setting an allowlist (whitelist) of resources to be loaded for a given page.
-You can set separate lists for scripts, images, fonts, and so on.
+You can set separate lists for scripts, images, fonts, and more.
 For experimentation and testing, you can use Content-Security-Policy-Report-Only before activating the actual policy.

 • Referrer-Policy - limits what information is sent from the previous page or site when navigating to a new page or site.
 This header has several directives for fine-tuning the referrer information.